yjwong1999/simpleCustomYOLO/examples/torchvision/3 EfficientNetv2_s YOLOv8.md

 8 torch.Size([1, 1280, 20, 20]) # we want this layer
 ```

 👆 From the outputs, you can see the outputs of the selected backbone.
-As mentioned in the first 2 tutorials, the outpus are useful for us to construct the `yaml` file.
+As mentioned in the first 2 tutorials, the outputs are useful for us to construct the `yaml` file.

 ⚠️ If you recall back from our tutorial of ResNet18-based YOLOv5/v8, we extracted the last 3 outputs of torchvision ResNet18 as the intermediate features for neck layer.